lennyleadership/Devotional_Commentary_Bible/content.en/docs/101_Matthew/Mat_13.md

 13:41 The Son of man shall send forth his angels, and they shall gather out of his kingdom all things that offend, and them which do iniquity;
 13:42 And shall cast them into a furnace of fire: there shall be wailing and gnashing of teeth.
 13:43 Then shall the righteous shine forth as the sun in the kingdom of their Father.
 Who hath ears to hear, let him hear.
-13:44 Again, the kingdom of heaven is like unto treasure hid in a field; the which when a man hath found, he hideth, and for joy thereof goeth and selleth all that he hath, and buyeth that field.
+13:44 Again, the kingdom of heaven is like unto treasure hid in a field; the which when a man hath found, he hideth, and for joy thereof goeth and selleth all that he hath, and buyeth that field.<a id="1_ref" href = "#1">[1]</a><label for="treasure" class="margin-toggle sidenote-number"></label><span class="sidenote">Parable: The kingdom of heaven is like unto treasure hid in a field</span>
 13:45 Again, the kingdom of heaven is like unto a merchant man, seeking goodly pearls:

 13:46 Who, when he had found one pearl of great price, went and sold all that he had, and bought it.